mendix/docs/bestpractices/SIG+-+Mendix+performance+subjects+explanation.md

 The XPath expression states which data is needed: this can be an entity, or just some attributes of an entities, as required by the application.

 The schema section can be used to specify additional restrictions on what data is required: what attributes, how many records.
-This approach ensures that the amount of data transferred between Mendix Business Server and Mendix Client is minimized.
+This approach ensures that the amount of data transferred between Mendix Runtime and Mendix Client is minimized.

 This retrieve action results in 2 SQL queries, one to retrieve the data, and one to retrieve the total number of objects.